wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 ### API of Pool of Public Nodes

-For the convenience of users and developers who are not yet ready to launch their own node, the Waves team provides the pool of nodes with the public API.
-You can use the api to obtain information from the blockchain and send transactions.
+For the convenience of users and developers who are not yet ready to launch their own node, the Waves team provides the pool of nodes with public API.
+You can use the API to read blockchain data and send transactions.

 Addresses of the pool of public nodes are as follows: